UnixY2K/appcenter-sdk-cpp/spec/core/core.md

 App Center SDK sends requests to an specific endpoint, depending on the type of service, it can use different endpoints, and body format, you can check more in [Requests](requests.md)

+## Channels

+A [channel](channel.md) is a way to control the output of the SDK and its services, also it helps with their Logs(ingestion data) persistence, and their priority.

 ## Core Logger

 App Center SDK [Logger](logger.md) library that is used by the SDK itself across all